 For a thinner font that looks closer to a handwritten style, download Autumn Moon.
 This would make a great signature for digital files or letters.

 Serif and Sans Serif fonts tend to have a more casual or modern feel.
 Some look more kid-friendly, while others have a more mature, classic look.

 I love the simplicity of this sans serif “Fall is Coming” font.
 It pairs well with a script font for t-shirts or printable tags.

 Are you ready for some pumpkin spice latte?
 This is the perfect font for coffee mugs or other personalized gear.

 Rae Dunn, anyone?
-This is the ideal font for your knock-off plates and dinnerware.
-It’s such a fun, skinny font.
+This is the ideal Rae Dunn font for plates and dinnerware.
+It’s such a fun, skinny typeface.